isaachess/pig-latin/README.md

 # Installation
     npm install pig-latin

+# Version 2.0

+Now with better capitalization support!
+Now with EVEN.
+MORE.
+BACON.

 # Usage

 Tired of pig-latin packages that don't actually work?
 We're not messing around here.
 This package includes: